 The Group recognises a right-of-use asset and a lease liability at the lease commencement date.
-The right-of-use asset is initially measured at cost, and subsequently at cost less any accumulated depreciation and impairment losses, and adjusted for any remeasurements of the lease liability.
+The right-of-use asset comprises the initial amount of the lease liability, adjusted for any lease payments made at or before the commencement date, plus any initial direct costs.
+The right of use asset is subsequently measured at initial cost less any accumulated depreciation and impairment losses and adjusted for any remeasurements of the lease liability.